• Skip to primary navigation

 Instructions

 • Wash the watercress, drain and set aside.
-Chop off the leaves and keep the smaller stalks (discard the large, thick stalks) and reserve a few smaller leaves for the garnish.
+Chop off the bottom stalks and keep the smaller stalks (discard the large, thick stalks) and reserve a few smaller leaves for the garnish.

 • Heat the butter and olive oil in a large saucepan and sweat the onion and garlic until cooked but not browned for about 5 minutes.